Troubleshooting

 • Crop rotation: Don't plant cucurbits in the same spot two years in a row

-• Row covers: Protect young plants until flowering begins (remove when flowers appear for proper pollination)
+• Row covers: Protect young plants until flowering begins (remove for pollination)

 • Companion planting: Marigolds, nasturtiums, radishes deter many pests